dlandry97/Davinci_Portfolio/_posts/2021-08-01-RobotFeet.md

 - IHMC
 ---

 This project started as a literature review of robotic feet for bipedal humanoid robots.
 There was also extensive research in what type of sensor would be ideal for robot feet considering COP and ground sensing.
 The findings of the literature review and sensor research were used to design many novel prototype feet that were considered for the NADIA robot.
-This led to the specification, commision, and testing of a 6-axis force/torque sensor.
+This led to the specification, commissioning, and testing of a 6-axis force/torque sensor.
 The testing and implementation of the foot sensor continued throughout my time at the IHMC.

 **Literature Review**

 The literature review was focused on dynamic robot feet both actuated and passive with the goal to increase efficiency and ability for robotic bipedal locomotion.
 This review covered humanoid robots from all over the world including Atlas, ASIMO, HRP, LOLA, Sarcos, TORO, Cassie, Digit, WABIAN, and many more.
-My studies showed that having an additional toe linkage would result in a more human-like walking gate and more efficient force transfer throughout locomotion.
+My studies showed that having an additional toe linkage would result in a more human-like walking gait and more efficient force transfer throughout locomotion.
 With toes, the robot would perform a more natural toe-off and heel strike action that improved efficiency by reducing the maximum torque required for forward movement.
-The toe-off/heel-strike gate also improves efficiency by reducing the lateral movement range of the torso during locomotion, leading to more consistent force and power requirements.
+The toe-off/heel-strike gait also improves efficiency by reducing the lateral movement range of the torso during locomotion, leading to more consistent force and power requirements.
 The addition of toes would also create a more efficient "roll-over shape" which would improve the efficiency for dynamic walking.

 ---
 **Sensor**

 Robotic foot sensors need to be able to sense the center of pressure from the foot to the ground.
-To do this, you need to be able to sense 3 axis of force; x-moment, y-moment, z-axial.
+To do this, you need to be able to sense 3 axes of force; x-moment, y-moment, z-axial.
 I decided to move forward with a 6-axis force/torque sensor that measures all moment torques and all axial forces.

 I conducted a variety of tests on the 6-axis F/T sensor, including force measurement resolution, historesis testing, thermal drift testing, and long term measurement drift.